sovity/dataspace-portal/docs/product/user-documentation/General Overview.md

 ## Navigation Overview

-The Authority Portal is structured into six main sections, each serving a distinct purpose.
+The Data Space Portal is structured into six main sections, each serving a distinct purpose.
 You can access each section from the left navigation panel.
 Below is a brief description of each:

 ### 1. Home
-The Home section is your landing page within the Authority Portal if no direct links are used.
+The Home section is your landing page within the Data Space Portal if no direct links are used.
 It provides an overview of the system with the Dashboard and quick access to the Data Catalog.

 #### Data Catalog
-The Data Catalog of the Authority Portal is designed to allow you to browse a comprehensive list of data offers available within a data space.
+The Data Catalog of the Data Space Portal is designed to allow you to browse a comprehensive list of data offers available within a data space.
 It serves as a centralized interface where participants can discover, access, and evaluate various data offers.

 #### Dashboard
 The Dashboard provides a snapshot of the current status and uptime history of the components in the data space.
 It is a central place to monitor key indicators, like online and offline status of connectors, online status of the DAPS, the Logging House or the Catalog Crawler.